#1: Use their name

 #5 Be aware of your tone

 Being overly bombastic can cause someone to be even more nervous, whether their body language is representing it or not.
-Remember that there are also people around that can hear your conversation while you speak with your patient It’s important to think about your tone, word choice and volume when talking with a patient.
+Remember that there are also people around that can hear your conversation while you speak with your patient It’s important to think about your tone, word choice, and volume when talking with a patient.

 #6: Use visual aids

-When you are speaking with patients using visual aids like the Pitch document, teeth models which can clarify many of their questions and streamline communication.
+When you are speaking with patients using visual aids like the Pitch document, teeth models can clarify many of their questions and streamline communication.